JoshuaBeighton/MoreDAW/README.md

 Write GUI in gtk with a play button, record button and some sort of timer showing the length of the current audio being played.

+TODO:
+- Finish cursor moving along screen.
+- Make waveform fill space of right box.
+- Show more info on the track on the left hand side.

-### Phase 3
+### Phase 3 - Done
 Use audio drivers to record audio, then play it back / save to uncompressed wav

 ### Phase 4
 Introduce multiple tracks with concurrent playback.
+This phase will involve a LOT of GUI work.

 ### Phase 5
 Introduce standard mixing features like level control, gain, FX.